Driving Language: Metaphors for Cars in Conversation

 Meaning: To “drive away” means to escape or distance oneself from a situation.

-Read Also More: Heartbreak Expressed in Metaphors
+Read Also More: Speed Enthusiast: Metaphors for Velocity

 Example 1: “He drove away from the stressful situation by taking a vacation.”